svikashk/incremental-development/integrate/development-strategy-semantic-layout.md

 ### Branches

-1. This user story was developed on a brach called `1-title`
+1. This user story was developed on a brach called `title`
 1. It was merged to `master` when the feature was finished.

 ### HTML